Skip to main content

 Local Claude Code Alternatives with Ollama

 If you genuinely don't want to send code to external servers, you need local models.
-The three best local setups as of May 2026:
+Three local setups are especially practical:

 # Install Ollama (macOS)